kimkev/Kimkev.github.io/README.md

 Source code for gh-pages branch

+Information for picking this project up:
+1. npm run deploy : This script will deploy the source code to gh-pages branch of the project.
+   It will be hosted on the package.json's homepage link (double check routerlinks work before creating live link)
+2. This project is hosted on the same host as github pages kimkev.github.io so everything created here is an extension to that

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).